 No Latino has ever been elected to the Iowa legislature.
 This year three Latinx candidates have filed for House seats.
 Sara Huddleston is one of two Democrats seeking the nomination in House district 11 (Buena Vista and Sac counties).
 The winner will face Republican Gary Worthan.
 UPDATE: Huddleston won that primary.

 Joseph Howe is the Libertarian nominee in House district 36 (part of Des Moines).
 Since Republicans did not field a candidate there, he will be the only challenger to Democrat Marti Anderson.
+UPDATE: Howe withdrew his candidacy over the summer for personal reasons, he told Bleeding Heartland.

 Christina Blackcloud is one of two Democrats seeking the nomination in House district 72 (Tama County and part of Marshall County).
 A member of the Meskwaki Nation, she would be the only Native American serving in the Iowa legislature if elected.
 UPDATE: Blackcloud won the Democratic primary and will face GOP incumbent Dean Fisher in November.